 “Republicans are gerrymandering maps to override the will of the voters.
 We just saw it in Texas, North Carolina and Missouri.
 At Donald Trump’s direction, they’re manipulating maps because they know they can’t win on their agenda in 2026,” Scott said.

-Senate Minority Leader Ryan McDougle, R-Hanover County, called the effort political gerrymandering and lambasted his Democratic colleagues for pushing the effort forward.
+Senate Minority Leader Ryan McDougle, R-Hanover County, called the effort political gerrymandering Thursday morning, ahead of the map’s release, and lambasted his Democratic colleagues for pushing the effort forward.

 “I don’t think anybody in this room lives in Texas or in another state.
 We live in Virginia.
 Virginians went to the polls, they voted on a redistricting process that is nonpartisan,” McDougle said, referring to the bipartisan redistricting commission that was approved through a voter referendum in 2020.
 “It’s losing sight of what Virginians need.
 The governor should be taking leadership.”

-Libby Wiet, a spokesperson for Spanberger, said that state elections administrators have told the governor’s office that the General Assembly’s map can be implemented before voting begins for the April 21 referendum.
+Libby Wiet, a spokesperson for Spanberger, said that state elections administrators have told the governor’s office that the General Assembly’s map can be implemented before early voting begins in this year’s primary elections.

 “The governor’s priority has been upholding the integrity of Virginia’s elections and her team has been working throughout this process to make sure any proposed map could be adequately implemented on the quick timeline before elections administrators,” Wiet said.